falconsmilie/backendcodechallenge/SETUP.md

 ```

 ### phpMyAdmin
-For simplicity's sake phpMyAdmin is included.
+For your convenience phpMyAdmin is included.
 It can be accessed at:

 [http://localhost:8080/](http://localhost:8080/)